 The Buckeye Link team helps students and families take care of the business of being a Buckeye.
 Counselors provide integrated service related to admissions, accounts and billing, financial aid, and academic records, while providing excellent customer service.

 The Buckeye Link Counselor will spend a significant amount of their time providing information and assisting in problem resolution for students and families.
 This individual will be responsible for ensuring that every person who interacts with our office is provided with the highest level of service.
 This position will function with a high degree of autonomy and personal accountability.
 The Buckeye Link Counselor is expected to maintain knowledge of the four represented areas and keep current with frequent changes within those areas.
-This is an opportunity to forever change the lives of students by helping them with the business of being a college student, from acceptance through graduation.
+This is an opportunity to assist students in matters essential to their continued education by helping them with the business of being a college student, from application through graduation.

 This is a full-time, hourly, administrative professional position which may require additional hours or occasional evening and weekend hours during peak times.

 1)Providing excellent service to students and families.
 2)Communicating professionally with a diverse audience mainly via phone and email as well as some in-person interactions.
 3)Demonstrating university values in all interactions. https://president.osu.edu/2020-vision/ 4)Holistically counseling students with a focus on first contact resolution and advocating for the students in a large, complex university setting while also upholding all university policies.
 5)Utilizing OSU's Student Information Systems to answer inquiries and troubleshoot accounts.